rivethealth/denorm/doc/join.md

 CREATE INDEX ON book (genre_id, id);
 ```

-Take careful note of this requirement, as indices do not usually include the
+Take careful note of this requirement, as such indices do not usually include
-unique key of the table.
+the second part (a unique key on the table itself).
+However, this is essential
+for good performance.